nondejus/AwesomeUnityCommunity/README.md

 * [Unity-Development-Tools](https://github.com/heisarzola/Unity-Development-Tools "") - A collection of several tools and code snippets to improve development speed and best practices in the "Unity" game engine.
 * [ToolsCollection](https://github.com/Unity-Technologies/ToolsCollection "") - Official Unity Tools shared by its developers.
 * [ModTool](https://github.com/Hello-Meow/ModTool "") - Mod support for Unity.
+* [UnityStudio](https://github.com/RaduMC/UnityStudio) - Unity Studio is a tool for exploring, extracting and exporting assets from Unity games and apps.
+* [bitstrap](https://github.com/bitcake/bitstrap) - BitStrap is BitCake's collection of Unity tools that improve our workflow.
 * [uDllExporter](https://github.com/hecomi/uDllExporter "") - Tool to build DLLs in Unity.
 * [UPAToolkit](https://github.com/Brackeys/UPAToolkit "") - A free Pixel Art Toolkit for the Unity Engine.
 * [il-repack](https://github.com/gluck/il-repack "") - Open-source alternative to ILMerge.